ELIFE-ASU/Neet/CONTRIBUTING.md

 * Use the present tense ("Add c-sensitivity" not "Added c-sensitivity")
 * Use the imperative mood ("Add fix_canalizing parameter..." not "Adds fix_canalizing parameter...")
 * Limit the first line to 72 characters or less
-* Reference isses and pull requests liberally after the first line
+* Reference issues and pull requests liberally after the first line
 * When only changing documentation, include `[ci skip]` in the commit title
 * Consider starting the commit message with an applicable emoji:
     - :art: `:art:` when improving the format/structure of the code